Ohio Steelhead Season: The 3 Best Seasons

 Fall Run

-The fall season stretches from September to December, depending on the frequency and intensity of the rains.
-In most cases, steelheads feed heavily during summer in the lake and they become stronger and healthier and as they enter the rivers they will continue to feed heavily.
+In most cases, steelheads feed heavily during summer out in Lake Erie, and they become stronger and healthier, and as they enter the rivers they will continue to feed heavily.

 This makes fall steelhead fishing very good and many anglers and guides will tell you that fall steelhead fishing is the best.